Joe Walsh (Illinois politician): Political career

+Campaigns

 1996

 Walsh won the Republican nomination for Illinois's 9th congressional district and faced longtime Democratic liberal incumbent Sidney R. Yates, who was 87 years old, in the general election.
 Walsh campaigned by riding his bicycle through the district.
 He engaged in self-admitted "outrageous" stunts during the campaign which included paying the doorman at Yates's Chicago apartment building $1,000 for being the first person to spot Yates in his district, and throwing a birthday party for Yates that included a cake decorated with 87 candles.
 Walsh denied he was trying to play the "age card".
 Yates responded that his own age was not a factor, and that Walsh was too young and inexperienced for the job.
-Yates also commented that the district was too liberal for Walsh, and tried to tie Walsh to the conservative Speaker of the House, Newt Gingrich.
-In response, Walsh distanced himself from Gingrich and said he considered himself a "moderate Republican;" he also ran as a pro-choice candidate in the liberal-leaning district.
-Yates defeated Walsh 63–37%.
+Yates also commented that the district was too liberal for Walsh, and tried to tie Walsh to the conservative speaker of the House, Newt Gingrich.
+In response, Walsh distanced himself from Gingrich and said he considered himself a "moderate Republican;" he also ran as a pro-choice candidate in the liberal-leaning district, and described himself as "the most gay friendly Republican around".
+Yates defeated Walsh 63%–37%.

 1998

 In 1998, Walsh challenged incumbent Democrat Jeffrey Schoenberg for the 58th district seat in the Illinois House of Representatives, which represents the Chicago North Shore suburbs of Wilmette and Evanston, Illinois.
 Walsh again ran as pro-choice on abortion.
 He drove a yellow school bus throughout the district during his campaign to focus attention on the issue of public school funding.
-He criticized Schoenberg for voting in favor of Republican Governor Jim Edgar's school-funding reform bill that would have increased state income taxes but given property tax relief to North Shore homeowners.
+He criticized Schoenberg for voting in favor of Republican governor Jim Edgar's school-funding reform bill that would have increased state income taxes but given property tax relief to North Shore homeowners.
 Walsh lost to Schoenberg, 62%–38%.